mrled/keymap.click/docs/devnotes.md

 * Add content for all the keys I want
 * Add place for more general info / prose
 * Add prose content
+* Draw orange line to selected key

 ### Add a guide for the main layout

-Fill out all the info content.
+* ✅ Fill out all the info content.
-Edit all the content
+* 🔲 Edit all the content

 ### Add content for all the keys I want

-Fill out key info content with references.
+* ✅ Fill out key info content with references.
-Edit all the content.
+* 🔲 Edit all the content

 ### Add prose content

 Write about what this is, who am I, how this works, what an ErgoDox is, RSI stuff, etc etc.
 Edit all of this.

+### Draw orange line on the canvas to connect the selected key to the info panel

+The guided tours change the selected key for you.
+When they do this, I think it might be jarring for users...
+I think they might get confused and not understand what I'm trying to show them.

+Make it more obvious that the selected key has changed by drawing an orange line, like the green lines to connect referenced keys, but maybe bolder and/or brighter.

+This will make it obvious exactly what's changing and will draw the user's eye to the place I want.

 ## Ideas